Zymbit-Docs/docs/content/bootware/troubleshooting/error-codes/index.md

 <summary>Details</summary>

-Description: Failed to move kernel8.enc to /boot/kernel8.enc
+Description: Failed to move kernel8.enc to /boot/kernel8.enc (or kernel_2712 or vmlinuz)

 Cause: Unable to write to /boot/kernel8.enc